SunnyCOdet/melodyyy-search-backend/README.md

 # 🎵 Melodyyy - Music Learning Platform

-A Duolingo-like platform for learning to sing.
+It is a Duolingo-like platform for learning to sing.
 Search for any song, and the system will:
 1. Download the most viewed video from YouTube
 2. Separate vocals and instrumentals using Demucs
 3. Transcribe lyrics with timing using Whisper